-But in the longer term, when your community has enough participation, you may decide together to issue additional Common Good Credits as investments, grants, or more strategic incentives.
+But in the longer term, when your community has enough participation, you may decide together to issue additional Common Good Credits as investments, grants, or strategic incentives.
 Where does this money come from?
 Here's how it works:

 When you spend Common Good Credits at a participating business, the system subtracts that amount from your Common Good Account and adds it to the business's account.

 Community Funding.
-The money in the Escrow account is what would need to be given back to participants if the system fails and has to be shut down for good.
+The money in the Community Fund account is what would need to be given back to participants if the system fails and has to be shut down for good.
 But once your community is sure that isn't going to happen, you can use that money for whatever you wish: perhaps just investments and loans at first, hedging against an ever-more-unlikely shutdown.
 Investments are particularly important early on, to provide the community with a steady stream of income to cover administrative costs.